imnaseer/ExploringCoyote/AugmentingAgileWithCoyote.md

+---
+title:  "Augmenting Agile Prorgramming with Coyote's Concurrency Testing"
+---

 Writing correct concurrent code is notoriously hard, with developers often missing a number of problematic race conditions which trigger rarely.
 The move to service-based architectures means developers are writing concurrent code more often that not – they have to ensure the service functions correctly no matter how many REST API calls are executing concurrently, racing and interleaving with each other.

 I found out a delightfully interesting [Extreme Programming Challenge](http://wiki.c2.com/?ExtremeProgrammingChallengeFourteen) through Hillel Wayne's awesome blog post on [augmenting Agile with Formal Methods](https://www.hillelwayne.com/post/augmenting-agile/).
 This challenge perfectly illustrates the complexity of writing correct concurrent code.

 Tom Cargill shared the following implementation of a BoundedBuffer in Java which allows readers and writers to concurrently produce and consume items from the buffer.
 He also mentioned there is a bug in the implementation.

 How hard could it be possibly be to find that bug?
 Turns out, quite hard!